Writing Critique Services

 Athletes and performing artists have coaches to help them achieve their best—why shouldn’t you?

 Our critique service offers serious, honest, and supportive feedback to help you continue your development as a writer, prepare a manuscript for publication, or complete a writing project in progress.

 You submit your manuscript and receive feedback by email.
 The manuscript receives a close reading by one of our experienced writing consultants who then composes a written critique that assesses the work and gives specific feedback.
 The critique is a thorough, honest analysis of your manuscript that notes what is working as well as providing suggestions and strategies for revisions.

 Who Do I Work With?

 Our writing consultants are experienced authors, teachers, and editors who have helped many writers improve their work and get it published.
-See the bios to learn more about the consultants.

 - Christine DeSmet [fiction, scripts, résumés]